llvm/llvm-blog-www/content/posts/2024-12-04-improve-clang-doc.md

   <img src="/img/Clang-Doc-new-output.png"><br/>
 </div>

-You can also visit the output project on my personal github.io page link [here](https://peterchou1.github.io/).
+You can also visit the output project on my github.io page link [here](https://peterchou1.github.io/).

 Note: this output is still a work in progress.

 ## Learning Insight

-I've learned a lot in the past few months, thanks to GSOC I now have a much better idea of what it’s like to participate in a large open source project.
-I received a lot of feedback through PR’s, making RFC and collaborating with other GSOC members.
-I’d learned a lot about how to interact with the community and solicit feedback.
-I also learned a lot about instrumentation/profiling code having conducted many experiments in order to try to speed Clang-Doc up.
+I've learned a lot in the past few months, thanks to GSOC I now have a much better idea of what it’s like to participate in a large open-source project.
+I received a lot of feedback through PRs, making RFC, and collaborating with other GSOC members.
+I learned a lot about how to interact with the community and solicit feedback.
+I also learned a lot about instrumentation/profiling code having conducted many experiments to try to speed Clang-Doc up.

 ## Future Work